titan550/bcpy/README.md

 </tr>
 </table>

+## Status

+Under development and still does not work.
+Please check back later.

 ## What is it?

 This package is a wrapper for Microsoft's SQL Server bcp utility.
 Current database drivers available in Python are not fast enough for transferring millions of records (yes, I have tried [pyodbc fast_execute_many](https://github.com/mkleehammer/pyodbc/wiki/Features-beyond-the-DB-API#fast_executemany)).
 Despite the IO hits, the fastest option by far is saving the data to a CSV file in file system (preferably /dev/shm tmpfs) and using the bcp utility to transfer the CSV file to SQL Server.